-Here’s what I learned, and here’s what you can do in order to stay connected with your audience on Instagram, while enabling better discovery and creating your brand!
+Here’s what we have learned about social media engagement tricks, and here’s what you can do in order to stay connected with your audience on Instagram, while enabling better discovery and creating your brand.

 We’ve found that we get varying engagement based on different types of photos and content we share.
 Photos of us together get the most engagement, and photos of coffee, food or mountains (with no people or human figures) get less.

 We’ve found, over time, that this is because people love people.
-Similarly, we get the most hits to our blog when we share some expert advice we have, whether it has to do with photography, remote work and travel or packing lists.
+Similarly, we get the most hits to our blog when we share some expert advice we have, whether it has to do with photography or remote work and travel.

 Find out what makes your audience interact with your Instagram, through posts or stories, and keep doing it!
 If your audience comments the most when you show one of your baking secrets, then do it again!
 If your audience answers the questions box the most when you ask for help on making a decision, do it again!
 This helps everyone feel connected and valued.